ReasearchUpload/ENPwV-IoE/.gitignore/README.md

 # ENPwV-IoE
-Here all input data will be uploaded
+Here all input data will be uploaded for ENPwV-IoE model